First French War of Religion (1562–1563): Background

 With the death of Henri II in 1559, France was thrown into crisis.
-His young son François II ascended to the throne, though control of the government was put in the hands of his wife's uncles the duc de Guise (duke of Guise) and cardinal de Lorraine.
-The Lorraine brothers monopolised royal favour at the expense of the late king's other chief favourites, Constable Montmorency, governor of Languedoc and commander of the French army, and Marshal Saint-André.
-With the young age of the new king, some felt that a regency should be in effect, and to this end looked to the princes du sang (princes of the blood - king's nearest agnatic relatives outside the family) for leadership.
+His young son François II ascended to the throne, though control of the government was put in the hands of his wife's uncles the duc de Guise and cardinal de Lorraine.
+The Lorraine brothers monopolised royal favour at the expense of the late king's other chief favourites, Constable de Montmorency, governor of Languedoc and commander of the French army, and Marshal Saint-André.
+With the young age of the new king, some felt that a regency should be in effect, and to this end looked to the princes du sang (princes of the blood – king's nearest agnatic relatives outside the family) for leadership.
 The senior princes du sang were the Bourbon-Vendôme, chief among them the king of Navarre and prince de Condé.
 While Navarre demurred from leading the opposition, Condé took up the cause.
 The Lorraine government continued and furthered the policy of persecution that had been undertaken under François II and thus political and Protestant opposition amalgamated.
 This exploded in March 1560 with the failed conspiracy of Amboise which attempted to remove the Lorraine princes from government and take control of the king.
 Condé's involvement in the conspiracy was suspected by the government.
-During the summer he and his brother Navarre schemed, and the reverberations of Amboise continued to shake across France.
-After being implicated in a further conspiracy in September that attempted to seize Lyon Navarre and Condé were summoned to court.
-Once there Condé was arrested, and possibly sentenced to death.
-At this time, Constable Montmorency's nephew Admiral Coligny established himself as a leader of the Protestant cause during an assembly of notables representing their petitions, much to the annoyance of Guise and Lorraine.
+During the summer, he and his brother Navarre schemed, and the reverberations of Amboise continued to shake across France.
+After being implicated in a further conspiracy in September that attempted to seize Lyon, Navarre and Condé were summoned to court.
+Once there, Condé was arrested, and possibly sentenced to death.
+At this time, Constable Montmorency's nephew Admiral de Coligny established himself as a leader of the Protestant cause during an assembly of notables representing their petitions, much to the annoyance of Guise and Lorraine.
 In December an estates general was to meet.
 However, before it could begin, François II died.
 Henri II's widow Catherine de' Medici now stepped into the political centre, and asserted her right to the formal regency for her second son Charles IX.
 To do this she negotiated with Navarre who agreed to surrender his rights to the position in return for the release from captivity of Condé.
 As compensation he was established as lieutenant-general of France in early 1561, giving him supremacy over the French military, and superseding Montmorency.
 Catherine's government undertook conciliatory moves towards Protestantism.
-Aggrieved at this, and being ejected from their positions of authority, Guise, Saint-André and Montmorency undertook a reconciliation (known to history as the 'Triumvirate' in April 1561 agreeing to work together during the current crisis to protect Catholicism.
+Aggrieved at this, and being ejected from their positions of authority, Guise, Saint-André and Montmorency undertook a reconciliation (known to history as the "Triumvirate") in April 1561, agreeing to work together during the current crisis to protect Catholicism.
 Further edicts were established through 1561 that they felt favoured Protestantism.
-During 1561 Protestantism experienced a massive growth across France and its spread was accompanied by large scale disorders, particularly in the south of the kingdom.
-By January 1562 Catherine had resolved that the only way to quiet the disorders was to undertake a limited legalisation of Protestantism on at least a temporary basis.
-This caused a break between her and the lieutenant-general Navarre who was being courted by the Catholic 'Triumvirate'.
+During 1561, Protestantism experienced a massive growth across France and its spread was accompanied by large scale disorders, particularly in the south of the kingdom.
+By January 1562, Catherine had resolved that the only way to quiet the disorders was to undertake a limited legalisation of Protestantism on at least a temporary basis.
+This caused a break between her and the lieutenant-general Navarre, who was being courted by the Catholic "Triumvirate".
 Navarre rejected the edict and moved into opposition.
 He summoned Guise (who was at Saverne) to hurry back into the kingdom to join him in opposing toleration of Protestantism.